 Business owners need to restructure their business plans to include crisis management.
 Perhaps you require a new set of goals and a different budget centered on survival and sustainability.

 You will need to scrutinize post-COVID business trends to ensure that your organization matches the new business environment.
-It is essential to engage with lawyers to work out a plan to minimize litigation issues.

 It is now clear that overreliance on brick-and-mortar business will be a thing of the past.
 Organizations must now fully embrace digital marketing and e-commerce to make sales continually.